GHROTIC/xu-mini-m-guide/README.md

 <div align="center">

-###### DISCLAIMER: I try to verify information but I'm not perfect and things change daily.
-Please me know @GHROTIC in the MagicX Discord for any corrections.
+###### DISCLAIMER: I try to verify information but I'm not perfect and things change daily.<br>Please let me know @GHROTIC in the MagicX Discord if you notice any errors.

   # **-== Xu Mini M Guide==-**